 Portfolio creation and adjustment

-In the last step, we look at the current composition of the portfolio/ETF/Index.
-The stocks that have the lowest value of the selected factor on the current date.
+In the last step, we look at the current portfolio/ETF/Index composition, which means selecting the stocks that have the lowest value of the selected factor on the current date.

 We will purchase the above-displayed stocks for our ETF.
-In a month’s time, we will make an adjustment according to the newly ranked list of stocks.
-The current valuation of a stock according to a factor defines the current composition of the index/ETF.
-However, If the stocks we currently hold are still achieving good scores, we may make only minor adjustments to the strategy.
+Monthly, we will adjust holdings according to the newly ranked list of stocks.
+The current stock valuation by factor determines the current index/ETF composition.
+However, if the stocks we currently hold are still achieving good scores, we may make only minor adjustments.
 For this purpose, we can use a list of all the stocks from our universe that are sorted by factor loading value (the floppy disk symbol).

 How to create and manage a multi-factor ETF